ValeriiMal/proginmind.io/src/pages/articles/2019-03-01---Integration-Popup-Implementation/index.md

 ```

-That will redirect our popup window to the required url.
-After that action we can't control
+That will redirect our popup window to the required URL.
+After that action, we can't control
-popup behavior any more, except actions like closing that we are not interesting in yet.
+popup behaviour any more, except actions like closing that we are not interested in yet.

 ### Checking popup state

-After redurecting popup to the url with different host from our's, we should start process of
+After a redirecting popup to the URL with a different host from our's, we should start the process of
 continuous checking popup's `location.href`.
 You may notice that trying to read that field
-throws error about restricted access to that field.
+throws an error about restricted access to that field.
 It is ok, do not try to fix that!
-Instead we should wrap that field access to `try/catch` block.
+Instead, we should wrap that field access to `try/catch` block.
-On that point we need to use setInterval() with callback that checks location of the popup.
+On that point, we need to use setInterval() with a callback that checks the location of the popup.
-When you start to have access to `href` field and it is one of `sucess_url` or `error_url` we can
+When you start to have access to the `href` field and it is one of `sucess_url` or `error_url` we can
-close popup with `popup.close()` and set according result to our app.
+close popup with `popup.close()` and set according to result to our app.

 There is some pseudo code for that implementation: